nd1511/OMASGAN_/README.md

 Additional acknowledgement: Thanks to the repositories: [Pearson-Chi-Squared](https://anonymous.4open.science/repository/99219ca9-ff6a-49e5-a525-c954080de8a7/losses.py), [DeepSAD](https://github.com/lukasruff/Deep-SAD-PyTorch), and [GANomaly](https://github.com/samet-akcay/ganomaly).

 All the acknowledgements, references, and citations can be found in the paper "OMASGAN: Out-of-Distribution Minimum Anomaly Score GAN for Sample Generation on the Boundary".

-This website is best viewed in Chrome or Firefox.

 ## References:
 Asokan, S. and Seelamantula, C., “Teaching a GAN What Not to Learn,” in Proceedings 34th Conference on Neural Information Processing Systems (NeurIPS 2020), Larochelle, H., Ranzato, M., Hadsell, R., Balcan, M., and Lin, H. (eds), Vancouver, Canada, December 2020.